Rule 4.1 Truthfulness in Statements to Others

 Statements of Fact

 This Rule refers to statements of fact.
 Whether a particular statement should be regarded as one of fact can depend on the circumstances.
 Under generally accepted conventions in negotiation, certain types of statements ordinarily are not taken as statements of material fact.
 Estimates of price or value placed on the subject of a transaction and a party's intentions as to an acceptable settlement of a claim are ordinarily in this category, and so is the existence of an undisclosed principal except where nondisclosure of the principal would constitute fraud.
-Lawyers should be mindful of their obligations under applicable law to avoid criminal and tortuous misrepresentation.
+Lawyers should be mindful of their obligations under applicable law to avoid criminal and tortious misrepresentation.

 Crime or Fraud by Client